HITECHCRIME/HC_REL01_TRIBE/README.md

 ## CONTENT CLOUD

-TIMELINE - this particular arc of releases related to this storyline
+**TIMELINE** - this particular arc of releases related to this storyline

-MAIN NODE (unlock node by sharing with humans) - main piece of content that the whole story is derived from (single album release, cinematic narrative short film)
+**MAIN NODE** (unlock node by sharing with humans) - main piece of content that the whole story is derived from (single album release, cinematic narrative short film)

+**SIDE NODES/MICRONODES** - different perspectives on the same story

-CONTENT CLOUD - associated types of content related to the release - see more examples below.
+**CONTENT CLOUD** - associated types of content related to the release - see more examples below.

 Sorted by release time.